 Biography of William Moultrie

 William Moultrie was an officer in the South Carolina militia and then a General in the Continental Army during the American Revolutionary War.
 He gained his military experience in the South Carolina Militia and fought against the Cherokee in the Anglo-Cherokee War.
 In 1774, he was elected to the First Continental Congress, but declined and stayed in South Carolina to serve in the Provincial Congress and to help prepare defenses.
 In June 1776, the British tried to take Charleston.
 During the Battle of Sullivan’s Island, Moultrie oversaw the defense of a fort, which was able to withstand the bombardment from the British warships.
 The British were forced to call off the attack, and Moultrie was recognized by Congress and commissioned as a Brigadier General in the Continental Army.
 From there, he participated in the Southern Theater and led a militia force to victory at the Battle of Beaufort.
-He helped defend Charleston in 1780, however, General Benjamin Lincoln was forced to surrender to the British.
+He helped defend Charleston in 1780, however, General Benjamin Lincoln was forced to surrender to the British following a siege.
 Moultrie was taken prisoner after the Siege of Charleston and was exchanged in 1782.
 After the war, he served in the South Carolina General Assembly and was twice elected Governor.
 He left office in 1794 and in 1802 he published his memoirs of the American Revolutionary War.

 This painting by Percy Moran depicts the Moultrie Flag being restored by Sergeant William Jasper at the Battle of Sullivan’s Island.
 Image Source: New York Public Library Digital Collections.